I. What is “Community Living”?

 Personal Safety

-1. Room doors should always be locked, especially when residents are not in their rooms or they are going to bed at night.
+- Room doors are self-locking and should remain closed when residents are not in their rooms, or they are going to bed at night.

 For more information, please visit the Campus Police/Public Safety Department’s website: https://www.umf.maine.edu/campus-life/campus-safety/